 Kenya.
 Laikipia District, just northwest of Mt Kenya and straddling the Equator

 Please note that the size of individual populations is confidential.
 As at December 2010, APLRS hosted approximately 271 black rhinos representing 45% of the Kenya’s stock totalling 597 animals.
 APLRS areas are also home to 261 Southern white rhinos representing about 72% of Kenya’s stock.
 In addition, four Northern white rhinos are also held in Ol Pejeta Conservancy.

-The Laikipia District spans an area of 9,500km sq, and is part of the wider 25,000km sq Ewaso ecosystem.
+Laikipia County spans an area of 9,500km sq, and is part of the wider 25,000km sq Ewaso ecosystem.
 None of this land has formal National Park or Reserve status; it is either under community or individual title instead.
-Nevertheless, the Laikipia District represents one of Kenya’s most important wildlife areas, with the most diversity and highest number of endangered mammals such as the Rothschild giraffe, Jackson’s hartebeest and African wild dog.
+Nevertheless, Laikipia County represents one of Kenya’s most important wildlife areas, with the most diversity and highest number of endangered mammals such as the Rothschild giraffe, Jackson’s hartebeest and African wild dog.
 The large human population is in frequent and direct contact with wildlife but much of this is problematic: the threat of poaching, charcoal-burning, deforestation, human-elephant conflict and livestock predation.